 According to the New Mexico Department of Health, food and drink establishments must complete the New Mexico Safe Certification program by Oct.
 30 to offer indoor dining at 25% of maximum capacity.
 If a food establishment fails to complete the free certification program, it will not be allowed to provide indoor dining.
 All tables, whether located indoors or outdoors, must be spaced at least six feet apart, and no more than six patrons are permitted at a single table.
 Any food or drink establishment in New Mexico that serves alcohol must close at 10 p.m. each night.
 The businesses must also consent to spot testing of employees, and establish a logbook of all customers who dine-in.

+As of December 11th, Governor Cuomo shut down all indoor dining in the state for the second time; effective Friday, November 13, all bars and restaurants as well as any State Liquor Authority-licensed establishment were required to close from 10 p.m. to 5 a.m. daily.
 According to NYC Restaurant Reopening Guide, the “Open Restaurants” program that allows for outdoor seating in front of their establishment on the sidewalk and/or roadway hsa become permanent.
 All outdoor tables will be separated by a minimum of six feet in all directions, and communal tables are only allowed if diners can remain six feet apart.
-Indoor dining must be kept at 25% capacity.
 Temperature checks will be required at the door for all customers

 One member of each party will be required to provide contact information for tracing if needed